 The respondent is a 24-year-old man from Afghanistan.
 He had lived in Austria for nearly nine years when he was deported to Afghanistan.
 In the last 19 months, he has lived in Greece.

-On the 6th of August 2021, after traveling through North Macedonia for three days, he was walking with three other men with the intention of getting further into the European Union.
+On the 6th of August 2021, after traveling through North Macedonia for three days, he was walking with three other men.
 On this day, the respondent felt unable to continue walking due to exhaustion from the extreme heat and the long way of traveling by foot.
 He had big blisters on his feet and his legs were hurting from all the walking.
 He decided to not continue any further and leave the group near Demir Kapija.
 He descended the mountains for a bit and eventually met a grape farmer on his way.
-The respondent asked the farmer to call the police to pick him up.
-The farmer asked him if he was sure before calling the police, and when the respondent confirmed, he called the police.
+The respondent reportedly asked the farmer to call the police to pick him up.

-The police showed up around 2 to 3 pm.
-First, he was alone with two or three police officers in a small car.
-While driving, the police stopped and arrested more people who were also put in the car.
-They were driving for around 20 minutes before switching to a bigger car (a Kombi) in which more people were loaded.
-After reaching the final destination, they were eventually a group of 40 to 55 people.
+The officers reportedly showed up around 2 to 3 pm.
+First, the respondent was alone with two or three officers in a small car.
+While driving, the officers stopped and arrested more people who were also put in the car.
+They were driving for around 20 minutes before switching to a bigger car (described as a Kombi van) in which more people were loaded.
+After reaching the final destination, they respondent said that they were eventually a group of 40 to 55 people.

-The respondent described the police officers as “normal police”, most of them wearing black clothes and some wearing clothes in a deep blue color.
+The respondent described the officers as “normal police”, most of them wearing black clothes and some wearing clothes in a deep blue color.
 Following the respondent’s description of the place and the area he was taken to, it is very likely that it was the Transit Reception Center of Gevgelija.
-He described the place as a gigantic site, a big camp, for people-on-the-move.
+He described the place as a “gigantic site, a big camp”, for people-on-the-move.
 Together with the group of people, the respondent stayed there for two to three hours.

 The respondent explained that he was unable to claim asylum at the transit and reception center: